ffbinaries/ffbinaries-node/readme.md

 # Important info

+**This project will be slowly getting more stable but breaking changes may still be introduced at this stage.**

+**Version 0.1.0 has all the basic features working.
+This is the minimum version you should be running.**

-**This project is not stable yet and breaking changes are still introduced.
-Please always update to the newest version and run ffbinaries clearcache if you're experiencing issues.**
+If you're experiencing issues please update to the newest version and run `ffbinaries clearcache`.

-**Version 0.1.0 adds automatic permission setting and components option.**

-**Version 0.0.12 adds automatic extraction of binaries.**

-**Version 0.0.11 fixes a critical bug with broken zip files being saved.**

-Please raise issues on GitHub or even pull requests for features you'd like to see.
-I also just created ffbinaries.com at the same time as this module so there will be changes in data structure as well.
+Please raise issues on GitHub or even pull requests for features you'd like to see. http://ffbinaries.com service is also very immature as well so there may be changes in data structure as well.

-Documentation may also be slightly inaccurate at the moment - apologies, if in doubt please refer to the code for now.
+If documentation is slightly inaccurate please refer to the code for more details and suggest updates to documentation.

 Currently the only version of ffmpeg available is 3.2.

-## New API

-If you're seeing a raw JSON file at http://ffbinaries.com you're still on old API and some features may not work.
-Please allow time for DNS update to propagate.

-New API is running this: https://github.com/vot/ffbinaries-api
+The API service is running this application: https://github.com/vot/ffbinaries-api

 # Usage